codefresh-io/docs.codefresh.io/_docs/codefresh-yaml/annotations.md

 The `unset` annotation can be used with all post-step operations (`on_success`, `on_fail`, `on_finish`).

-## Adding annotations to the current build
+## Adding annotations to the current build/image

 As a convenience feature if

 1. your pipeline has a build step
-1. and you want to add annotations to the present build
+1. and you want to add annotations to the present build or image

 you can also define annotations in the root level of the build step and not mention the entity id of the build.
 Annotations will be added in the present build.